I. V. Sasi

-Irruppam Veedu Sasidaran (28 March 1947 – 24 October 2017), better known as I. V. Sasi, was an Indian film director who made over 110 films predominantly in Malayalam, in addition to Tamil and Hindi languages.
+Irruppam Veedu Sasidaran (28 March 1948 – 24 October 2017) was an Indian film director who made over 110 films predominantly in Malayalam, in addition to Tamil and Hindi languages.
 In 2015, he was awarded the J. C. Daniel Award, the highest award in Malayalam cinema.
-Often described as a pathbreaker, Sasi made his mark during Malayalam cinema’s transformative period from the 1970s to 1990s.
+Often described as a pathbreaker, Sasi made his mark during Malayalam cinema's transformative period from the 1970s to 1990s.

 Early and personal life

-I. V. Sasi was born on 28 March 1947 in West Hill near Kozhikode, as the son of I. V. Chandran and Kausalya.
+I. V. Sasi was born on 28 March 1948 in West Hill near Kozhikode, as the son of I. V. Chandran and Kausalya.
 He married Malayalam film actress Seema on 28 August 1980.
-He met her on the set of his film Avalude Ravukal.
-Ever since, she has been his favorite heroine.
-They have worked together in more than 30 movies.
-He has two children, daughter Anu and son Ani.
+He met her on the set of his film Avalude Ravukal (1978) and she remained his favorite heroine.
+They worked together in more than 30 movies.
+They have two children, daughter Anu and son Ani.
 Anu has acted in Symphony, directed by her father.
 Anu married Milan Nair on 10 December 2010.
-Ani completed Visual Communication from Loyola College, Chennai and is a budding director himself.
-He was the co-writer, along with Priyadarshan, for the epic movie Marakkar Arabikadalinte Simham.
-I. V. Sasi lived with his family in Chennai.
+Ani is a Telugu film director.

 Career

-I. V. Sasi started his film career as an art director.
-Later, after working as an assistant director in some films, he directed his first film at the age of 28.
-Though his name was not mentioned in the credits, the film turned out to be a huge success.
-He started his directorial career officially with his first film Ulsavam.
-Soon he carved out a name for himself in the Malayalam film industry.
-His films were known for their uniqueness and always contained a stamp of his directorial style.
-I. V. Sasi has directed more than 170 odd films over a span of 34 years and has constantly delivered super hits and some of them classified as classics or good cinema.
-His Malayalam film Avalude Raavukal permanently established his name in the industry.
-This film was later dubbed into many other Indian languages including Hindi.
-It was the second film in Malayalam to be rated as "Adults only" even though it was a drama.